Selling Through Consignment Shops

 Also, check the shop out.
 I wouldn't do business with any shop that I wouldn't frequent myself.
 And finally, shops that are computerized keep more accurate records.

 I have used two area consignment shops.
 One was a larger store that occasionally advertised.
 I used that shop first with marginal results.
 The terms of the contract were very rigid and the shop was so packed with clothes mine did not have a chance to be seen.
 I then tried a shop in my local town, much smaller and with a friendly owner and more flexible contract.
 This turned out to be a good match.
-I have sold all the clothes I sent there and have even boughten items I needed or my daughter needed.
+I have sold all the clothes I sent there and have even bought items I needed or my daughter needed.
 Clothes not sold are routinely donated to a local shelter by the owner.
 I like the personal service of the smaller shop.
 Basically, visit a few shops in your area.
 Ask to see their contracts and policies.
 Visit a few times to check for customer traffic.
 Notice how the clothes are displayed.
 Ask about sale policies.
 If you find a match, make sure you carefully read the contract before signing to eliminate any misunderstandings.
 Good luck.

 I highly recommend these shops, I do it all the time.
 There are a few things to look out for.
 Beware of the shops that do not give you the prices they are going to charge for your items.
 Make sure you know how much you will be getting, ie, 33% 50% of the sale.
 Find out if it is a 30, 60 or 90 day consignment.
 Also concern yourself with "location" of the shop you are looking to consign.
-I go to the "boutiqes" they are pricier, you will find these in your richer towns.
+I go to the "boutiques."
+They are pricier so you will find these in your richer towns.
 (It pays off) If you are not satisfied with the price that you are offered, find another place.
 I consign my childrens' clothes all the time...in fact I buy them from shops.

 Also when taking your clothes, go over the items with the owner, so you are not told at a later date, "this had a tear in it" or "this had stains".
 Know your clothing!
 Most of all, do not act like you do not know what you are doing.